Wordfence Bug Bounty Program — Terms and Conditions

 • Software containing vulnerable packages or dependencies that are not verifiably exploitable in that plugin or theme

-• Any Vulnerability requiring PR:H to Exploit (Administrator, Editor, and Shop Manager roles fall into this category)
+• Any Vulnerability requiring PR:H to Exploit.
+Administrator, Editor, and Shop Manager roles, along with any other role that has the 'unfiltered_html' capability fall into this category.

 • Open Redirect